Homemade Potato Rolls are sure to please! These soft, fluffy rolls are impossibly light and buttery, perfect for any occasion.

 Want to save this recipe?

-You might be wondering if these rolls actually taste like potatoes.
-But they donโt – they just taste like a normal dinner roll, but lighter, fluffier, and a bit more buttery.
-Adding mashed potato to the dough creates a special softness due to a chemical reaction between the starches.
-Delicious, delicious science, my friends.
-Along with plenty of butter, that makes these rolls a real delicacy!
+Potato rolls don’t actually taste like potatoes.
+They’re a lot like regular dinner rolls, only lighter, fluffier, and a bit more buttery.
+Adding mashed potato to the dough creates a special softness due to the extra starches.
+Along with plenty of butter in the recipe, it makes these rolls a real delicacy!

-The ingredients for potato rolls are similar to other yeast roll recipes, but with added mashed potato, and some of the water from cooking the potatoes.
-Hereโs a list of what you need:
+The ingredients for potato rolls are similar to other yeast roll recipes, but with added mashed potato, and some of the water from cooking the potatoes to make the texture extra soft.
+Hereโs a list of what you need along with some notes.
+Scroll down to the recipe card for a printable ingredients list with amounts.

 - Yeast: I use active dry yeast for this recipe.